Drarig29/pkg-fetch/README.md

 - GPG-signed hashes are available in [Releases](https://github.com/yao-pkg/pkg-fetch/releases)
   - Easy to spot a compromise.
 - `pkg-fetch` package on npm is strictly permission-controlled
-  - Only @robertsLando can push new revisions to npm.

-## Contributing Updates to Patches

-### Example workflow for applying patches to a new version of Node.js (18.13.0)

-1. Clone Node.js as a sibling to your current `pkg-fetch` clone

-   - `git clone -b v18.13.0 --single-branch https://github.com/nodejs/node.git`
-   - `cd node`

-2. Attempt to apply the closest patch (e.g. applying the existing patch for 18.12.1 when trying to generate a new patch for 18.13.0)

-- `git apply ..\pkg-fetch\patches\node.v18.12.1.cpp.patch --reject`

-4. If no rejects, great! you are ready to make your new patch file.

-- `git add -A`
-- `git diff --staged --src-prefix=node/ --dst-prefix=node/ > ..\pkg-fetch\patches\node.v18.13.0.cpp.patch`

-5. If rejects exist, resolve them yourself, and ensure all changes are saved, and repeat step 4 to export the patch file

-#### Resolving Rejects

-Usually when a patch is rejected, it's because the context around the changes was refactored slightly since the last patched version.
-This is not usually complicated to resolve, but requires a human to interpret the changes since the last version `pkg` was patched against, compared with the version you wish to create a patch for.

-One method is to pull up the diff for the file where the rejects apply for the changes between the last tag (e.g. v18.12.1 to use the previous example) and the tag you want a patch for (e.g. v18.13.0 to use the previous example).
-Alongside this, have the `.rej` file and go through each rejected hunk by hunk and use your best judgement to determine how it should apply against the new tag.

-Save you results, and export the overall git diff with the commands from the example above.

-### Checking that patches apply cleanly

-The expectation is that a patch applies cleanly, with no delta or offsets from the source repo.

-When making a change to a patch file, it is possible to apply that patch without building by running

-`yarn applyPatches --node-range node18`

-where the `--node-range` can be specified to apply patches for the version of node for which you are updating patches.
-If unspecified, the latest node version in [patches.json](./patches/patches.json) will be used.

-Ultimately, the patch should result in fully functional node binary, but the `applyPatches` script can be used to quickly iterate just the application of the patches you are updating without needing to wait for the full build to complete.

 ## Building a Binary Locally